SciML/Sundials.jl/README.md

 Common Interface API
 --------------------

 This package is part of the JuliaDiffEq common interface.
-This is documented in [the DifferentialEquaitons.jl documentation](http://diffeq.sciml.ai/latest/index.html).
+This is documented in [the DifferentialEquations.jl documentation](http://diffeq.sciml.ai/latest/index.html).
 Thus [the ODE tutorial](http://diffeq.sciml.ai/latest/tutorials/ode_example.html) applies.
 For example, the Lorenz attractor can be solved with `CVODE_Adams` as follows:

 ```julia
 using Sundials